hedita/practice-context/README.md

 # practice-context
-This is a react search sports app.It has a search input and user by typing in it can find diffrent sports.
-I used context to pass data through the component tree without having to pass props down manually at every level.
+This is a React sports search app.
+It includes a search input that allows users to find different sports.
+To implement the app, I used React context, which enables data to be passed through the component tree without the need to pass props down manually at every level.